-Benevolent Boss: With the exception of Xom, all of the gods are fairly forgiving.
-They'll let you off the hook for accidental transgressions (at least the first time) and even when you press their Berserk Button the worst you can generally expect is to lose any divine powers until they're happy with you again.
+Benevolent Boss: All of the gods, save for Xom, who just doesn't care about you at all.
+Not only do they give you lots of benefits with very few demands of their own, all of them are also extraordinarily forgiving.
+They'll always let you off the hook for accidental transgressions (at least the first time) and even when you press their Berserk Button the worst you can generally expect is to lose any divine powers until they're happy with you again.
 The Three Good Gods are even okay with you abandoning your religion entirely, only punishing you for doing so if you switch to worshipping an evil god.

 The Berserker: Berserker is a playable class.
 Like the real Viking berserkers, berserkers in Crawl wear only animal skins to begin with.

 Beware My Stinger Tail: Present on various enemies, like scorpions or manticores.
 Green Draconian player characters gain one naturally at level 14, and certain other characters (the rest of the draconians and Nagas) can get it through rare mutations.